Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/security.rst

-:og:title: Giskard Hub - Enterprise Agent Testing - Security Testing :og:description: Generate and manage security-focused test cases for your LLM agents.
-Detect vulnerabilities, prompt injection attacks, and security failures through automated testing.
+:og:title: Giskard Hub UI - Security Test Generation :og:description: Generate and manage security-focused test cases for your LLM agents.
+Detect vulnerabilities, prompt injection attacks, and security failures through comprehensive automated testing.

 ==============================================================
-Detect security vulnerabilities by generating synthetic tests
+Generate security tests
 ==============================================================

 Security testing is a critical component of LLM agent evaluation.
 It focuses on identifying vulnerabilities that could be exploited by malicious actors or lead to unintended behavior.